ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY SEARCH

 +

 Slowly the 150 Paternosters were replaced by 150 Ave's, both of which were totally scriptural in the beginning.
 The tradition of the five books of Psalms carried over after a time and the Ave's were broken up into decades with the Our Father as dividers.
 Prayers of the faithful were added creating the petition.
-The Hail Mary is said on the 53 small beads and like the Our Father, is broken down into two parts:
+The Hail Mary is said on the 53 small beads and like the Our Father, is broken down into two parts while meditating on the mysteries:

 +